-Leaked emails show top Rio executives knew of Guinea payment
+Leaked emails drag top Rio bosses into Guinea mine woes

 In one exchange, Davies said he had spoken to de Combret.

-"We have reached a final point, where Francois has requested a fee for services on securing 3 and 4 of US$10.5m.
-This is clearly stated as his bottom line, and a reduction from his request of US$15m," Davies wrote.
+"We have reached a final point, where Francois has requested a fee for services on securing [Simandou blocks] 3 and 4 of US$10.5m," Davies wrote.

 "Sam, I accept that this is a lot of money, but I also put forward that the result we achieved was significantly improved by Francois' contribution," he wrote.